bchareyre/yade-mpi/doc/sphinx/user.rst

 Clumping particles together
 ----------------------------

-In some cases, you might want to create rigid aggregate of individual particles (i.e. particles will retain their mutual position during simulation); a special function :yref:`BodyContainer.appendClumped` is designed for this task; for instance, we might add 2 spheres tied together:
+In some cases, you might want to create rigid aggregate of individual particles (i.e. particles will retain their mutual position during simulation).
+This we call a :yref:`clump<Clump>`.
+A clump is internally represented by a special :yref:`body<Body>`, referenced by :yref:`clumpId<Body.clumpId>` of its members (see also  :yref:`isClump<Body.isClump>`, :yref:`isClumpMember<Body.isClumpMember>` and :yref:`isStandalone<Body.isStandalone>`).
+Like every body a clump has a :yref:`position<State.pos>`, which is the balance point between all members.
+A clump body itself has no :yref:`interactions<Interaction>` with other bodies.
+Interactions between clumps is internally represented by interactions between clump members.
+There are also no interactions between clump members with same clumpId.

+YADE supports different ways of creating clumps:

+* Create clumps and spheres (clump members) directly with one command:

+The function :yref:`appendClumped()<BodyContainer.appendClumped>` is designed for this task.
+For instance, we might add 2 spheres tied together:

 .. ipython::